sivel/speedtest-cli/README.md

-      --simple         Suppress verbose output, only show basic information --list           Display a list of speedtest.net servers sorted by distance --server SERVER  Specify a server ID to test against
+      --simple         Suppress verbose output, only show basic information --list           Display a list of speedtest.net servers sorted by distance --server SERVER  Specify a server ID to test against --json           Get results in json format with no status output (python 2.x only)